 The Senate Committee on Indian Affairs has jurisdiction to study the unique problems of American Indian, Native Hawaiian, and Alaska Native peoples and to propose legislation to alleviate these difficulties.
 These issues include, but are not limited to, Indian education, economic development, land management, trust responsibilities, health care, and claims against the United States.
 All legislation proposed by Members of the Senate that specifically pertains to American Indians, Native Hawaiians, or Alaska Natives is under the jurisdiction of the Committee.

-Senator Smith is the chair of the Subcommittee on Housing, Transportation, and Community Development.
+Senator Smith is the ranking member of the Subcommittee on Housing, Transportation, and Community Development.
 The subcommittee oversees all federal housing and transit programs.
 Sen. Smith understands the crucial importance of housing and transit to Minnesota’s rural, urban, and suburban communities, and the power of these federal programs to improve the lives of Minnesotans.